Meditation Practice and the Yoga of Self Transformation

 In my exposition on the Yoga of Self Transformation, we covered a number of practices under Mental Transformation.
 Briefly, the practices are around silence, solitude, abandon, resolve, listening, concentration, and gazing.
-Many people email me about the correct way of meditating and that they are unable to control their mind and meditate.
-We have reached a point where I will now start elaborating on meditation practice.
+Many people email me about the correct way of meditating and say that they are unable to control their mind and meditate.
+We have reached a point where I will now start elaborating on the meditation practice itself.

 After a long pause, he said to the lady, “I will give you a very powerful ancient talisman.
 This will solve all your problems.
 This must be kept a secret.”

-He gives her a copper coin with a hole in it.
-He further asks her to bury it near the roots of the peepul tree on the full moon night.
+He gave her a copper coin with a hole in it.
+He further asked her to bury it near the roots of a peepul tree on the full moon night.

-“But, for the talisman to work, there is a condition that must be fulfilled,” he says.
+“But, for the talisman to work, there is a condition that must be fulfilled,” he said.

-“When you are burying the coin, you must not think of any white elephant with three legs, a lame monkey or a talking frog,” he adds, “if you think of any of these even for a moment, the remedy will fail.”
+“When you are burying the coin, you must not think of any white elephant with three legs, a lame monkey or a talking frog,” he added.
+“If you think of any of these even for a moment, the remedy will fail.”

 The woman offered sweets, gold, and clothes to the sadhu and left happily.
-The full moon night was ten days away and she reminded herself every day to not to think about the three-legged elephant, lame monkey, or the talking frog.
-On the night she was to use the talisman, the only thoughts that hit her mind were of the three prohibited things.
+The full moon night was ten days away and she reminded herself every day to not think about a three-legged elephant, lame monkey, or talking frog.
+On the night she was to use the talisman, however, the only thoughts that hit her mind were of the three prohibited things.

-This story tells you everything you need to know about meditation practice.
+This story tells you everything you need to know about strengthening your meditation practice.
 When you lay emphasis on what you ought not to think or do while practicing meditation, you will feel uneasy, restless, and distracted.
-To discover your mind’s natural and unmodulated state, another expression for samadhi, you need to learn to meditation practice with ease.
-Just gently focusing on the object of concentration and abandoning all intellectual examination will help you slip into that state of bliss, but the results can only come with disciplined meditation practice.
+To discover your mind’s natural and unmodulated state, another expression for samadhi, you need to learn to build upon your meditation practice with ease.
+Just gently focusing on the object of concentration and abandoning all intellectual examination will help you slip into that state of bliss, but the results can only come with a disciplined meditation practice.

-If you commit to the meditation practice, who can stop you?
+If you commit to a solid meditation practice, who can stop you?
 If you choose to not listen to your mind, who else is talking?